When Work Becomes Torture

 Make sure he sees you writing them down.

-He will, at 10:34 demand you start Project Three, then ask about Project One.
+He will probably fling another project at you then ask about Project One.

 Do not laugh.

 With the stupid look on your face; "Do you want me to finish One or Start Three?"